-This course introduces the subject of payroll by presenting the federal rules and regulations governing employment, compensation, and payroll taxes using a computerized practice set.
+3 Credits This course introduces the subject of payroll by presenting the federal rules and regulations governing employment, compensation, and payroll taxes using a computerized practice set.
 It takes the student step-by-step through the entire payroll process-from timekeeping, computation of gross earnings, determining federal income tax and other payroll tax withholdings: to preparing and distributing the payroll: to the vital step of recording or accounting for wages, tax liabilities, and payments or deposits.

-ACCT 165 QuickBooks (3-0)
+QuickBooks (3-0)

-This course includes computerized double-entry accounting systems and concepts for service and mercantile business enterprises using current accounting software.
+3 Credits This course includes computerized double-entry accounting systems and concepts for service and mercantile business enterprises using current accounting software.
 Journals, ledgers and basic financial statements are covered.
 (Prerequisite: ACCT 201)

-ACCT 201 Principles of Accounting I (3-0)
+Principles of Accounting I (3-0)

-This course includes double-entry accounting systems and concepts for business enterprises.
-Journals, ledgers and basic financial statements are covered.
+This course includes double-entry accounting systems and concepts statements are covered.